 As you can see, these children do not have a problem sharing their opinions.
 LOL

-Just because this is a fun holiday book, it doesn’t mean we can’t put the craft to work.
-Here a few photos of the sentence study and retelling craft.
+Just because this is a fun holiday book doesn’t mean we can’t use the craft.
+This easy craft is here.
+Here are a few photos of the sentence study and retelling craft.

-You can find all of these reading comprehension activities for St. Patrick’s Day in our Engaging Readers Units.
+You can find all of these St. Patrick’s Day reading comprehension activities in our Engaging Readers Units.

 I always like to have a video version of books so my students can experience another model of reading fluency…plus I can’t do an Irish brogue.
 It starts out in Ireland and ends up somewhere in Australia!